 Milk products, vegetables, and seafood tend to contain good proportions of iodine, based on how much iodine is present in the surrounding water and soil.
 Sometimes, seafood items can contain a higher proportion of iodine than is deemed healthy.
-Many women tend to prefer eating seaweed since it contains substantial iodine in them.
-But that needs to be done in small quantities to prevent overdosing on it.
+But women should not eat seafood, especially raw seafood.
+If you wish to include seafood in your pregnancy diet, you should do so only after checking your doctor or nutritionist.

 Since it is so important to maintain a good level of iodine during pregnancy, supplements that can provide the same might be opted by pregnant women to help achieve it.
 But that generally is not needed.

 Yes, going for prenatal vitamins and other supplements is a necessity when you are pregnant and it might come to your notice that they don’t tend to contain iodine.
 That is because iodine content is usually satisfied from numerous other sources.
 Iodized salt is the first and best source of it, which is found in every home today.
 Most commercial brands have the right proportion of iodine in their salt.